Country _ Name

 - Acquiring business

-- Payment facilitation;
+- Payment facilitating business

 Generally, any person wishing to operate a payment system or service in Thailand must incorporate a local entity in order to apply for a registration or licence.
 A local entity must have fully paid-up capital of THB 10–200 million (approx. USD 298,000–5.95 million), depending on the business type.
 Foreign entities are permitted to engage in the business of payment card network only.
-Reduction of the paid-up capital is prohibited unless the BOT grants approval as such.
+Reduction of paid-up capital is prohibited unless the BOT grants approval as such.

 There is no application, registration, or license fee.